NEXT UP ON this.

 ‘If you’re learning on-the-job, you’re going to be doing that incrementally, and you may not have access to the things you need.
 Your professional development on-the-job also might be more focused on the role you’re currently in rather than the thing you want to do in the future, so you may not have the opportunity to pick up those new skills,’ she says.

-Postgraduate study, on the other hand, will allow you to gain depth of knowledge in your discipline, which Prof. Johnson says will ensure you become a true expert.
+Whether you complete a master’s degree or dip your toes into a shorter course, postgraduate study will allow you to gain depth of knowledge in your discipline, which Prof. Johnson says will ensure you become a true expert.
 This can push you into higher roles.

 ‘You’re more likely to be innovating, critiquing or developing,’ she explains.

 'You’re committed enough to undertake a course of study and you’ve spent dollars investing in your learning.'